nprint/nprintml/README.md

 The above instructs nprintML to execute a traffic analysis pipeline considering each packet in the file `test.pcap` as a sample, and to attach labels to each source IP address (nPrint's default index) as specified in `labels.txt`.

-The label file should **always** be formatted as follows:
+The label file should be formatted as follows:

-    Item,Label # (header line)
+    Item,Label  # (optional header line)
-    IP1,label1,
+    IP1,label1
-    IP2,label2,
+    IP2,label2
-    IP3,label3,
+    IP3,label3
     ...

 Through this labeling scheme we can attach labels to ports, ip addresses, and entire flows with nPrintML.
 For more information and advanced usage see [the wiki](https://github.com/nprint/nprintML/wiki/nPrintML).